rvion/CushyStudio/docs/CONTRIBUTOR-CLA.md

 ### Q: Will `CushyStudio` remain open source and free?

 **A**: Absolutely!
-I're committed to keeping `CushyStudio` 100% open source and free.
+I'm committed to keeping `CushyStudio` 100% open source and free.
 Create assets, art, games – you name it.
-It's your creation, and I're just here to help you make it.
+It's your creation, and I'm just here to help you make it.

 ### Q: Why the AGPL and not the GPLV3?